 I personally believe this miraculous drink should be researched and quickly released to all those suffering from this deadly disease, as well as, for the healthy, so that they too could benefit from its wondrous properties.

-- Imagine the implications of a safe drink which could possibly cure or prevent cancer or reduce tumours.
+- Imagine the implications of a safe drink which could possibly heal or prevent cancer or reduce tumours.

 - A drink which could reduce the risk of getting cancer altogether.